The Ultimate Storage Guide

 Undoubtedly the most common type of storage available, self storage provides consumers the opportunity to easily and affordably house their belongings.
 Convenience and accessibility shine when it comes to self storage.

-Many units are completely self serviceable, allowing for 24/7/365 access.
+Many units are completely self serviceable, allowing for 24-hour service.
 Security does vary from facility to facility, as some of these operations are housed entirely outdoors with each individual unit being exposed to passersby.
 Though, it is admittedly not too uncommon for some facilities to offer the added protection of gated access to the units.

 Prices will vary depending on the size of your storage space and the length of time that you will be renting the unit, but self storage in general poses a wonderfully inexpensive option for many people.